nickpoison/tsa5/textRcode.md

  <br/>

 &#9940; &#9940;  __WARNING:__   If loaded, the package `dplyr` may (and most likely will) corrupt the base scripts  `filter` and  `lag`  that we use often.
-In this case, to avoid problems, you have some simple choices:
+To avoid problems, before analyzing time series data you have some simple choices:

 ```R
 # either detach the problem package